 How do I load the Pearl Diver tracking pixel on my website?

-A tracking pixel is a small piece of code that allows you to gather valuable insights about user behavior on your website, and collect this data.
+A tracking pixel is a small piece of code that allows you to gather valuable insights about user behavior on your website and collect this data.
 By properly implementing your unique Pearl Diver tracking pixel into your website, you can monitor visitor activity, analyze collected data for this visitor, and refine your marketing strategies based on these findings.
 Here's a step-by-step guide on how to load a tracking pixel into your website, along with instructions for common website hosts.

 Step 1: Obtain Your Tracking Pixel Code